rosekunkel/422-robot-2013/coding-conventions.md

 (either `||`or `&&`) at the beginning of each line, not the end.

 ### Parentheses ###
-Parenthesis should indicate order of operations in all expressions containing more than one operator, even when unnecessary, e.g. `1 + ( 1 * 2 )`.
+Parentheses should indicate order of operations in all expressions containing more than one operator, even when unnecessary, e.g. `1 + ( 1 * 2 )`.

 Parentheses should have a space before and after their contents, unless they are